2joephillips/DPatterns/behavioral/state/javascript.md

 ```

 ## Context Interface
-Since vanilla javascript does not have Interfaces, we will not have this portion which normally has the "default" behavior that is exposed to the client.
+Since vanilla javascript does not have Interfaces, we will not have this portion which normally has the default behavior that is exposed to the client.

 ## Context
-The context class is our <code>TrafficLight</code> object, that contains a functions for <code>start</code> and <code>change</code>.
+The context class is our <code>TrafficLight</code> object, that contains a function for <code>start() change()</code>.
 Along with a variable for storing the <code>currentState</code> and <code>count</code>.

 The change method is used to take in a new state, and then set that new <code>state</code> as the <code>currentState</code>.
 Then it runs the <code>currentState</code> run method.
 To stop this for running forever, the <code>count</code> variable is used to ensure that this only runs 10 times.